Advertisement

 Onstage and onscreen

-Amid the flurry of message, it quickly became clear there was a bit of a crush playing out before us: Huster and Marie have just gone on a date, and it was a success.
+Amid the flurry of messages, it quickly became clear there was a bit of a crush playing out before us: Huster and Marie had just gone on a date, and it was a success.
 The text thread was tripping over itself with all the fluttering exchanges of a budding romance when Huster fell asleep and left Marie texting into deafening silence.

 A conversational dance